 - Restricted permits only users with email addresses in certain domains can register and submit tickets.
 Emails in other domains are either suspended or completely rejected, depending on your setup.

-A sender can also be prevented from updating a ticket if the encoded ID is stripped from the reply email.
+A sender can also be prevented from updating a ticket if the email token identifying the ticket is stripped from the reply email.

 The sender is not a person